Griffinhale/tastebuds_containerized/README.md

 npm run dev -- --hostname 0.0.0.0 --port 3000
 ```
 - Auth pages live at `http://localhost:3000/login` and `/register`, hitting the FastAPI auth endpoints using `NEXT_PUBLIC_API_BASE`.
 Tokens are issued as httpOnly cookies; no `localStorage` usage.
-- After logging in, the home page shows your signed-in status via `/api/me`; use the refresh/log out buttons there as needed.
+- After logging in, the home page shows your signed-in status via `/api/me`, and `/menus` lists/creates menus and lets you add/delete courses/items (paste an existing `media_item_id` for now).
+Use the refresh/log out buttons on the home page as needed.

 ## API quickstart
 Authenticated routes accept `Authorization: Bearer <access_token>` and the browser also gets httpOnly cookies (`access_token`, `refresh_token`) from register/login/refresh.
 Register/login returns both access and refresh tokens; refresh is available at `/api/auth/refresh`.